percolatestudio/percolatestudio.com/README.md

 * Very cheap to host
 * Can connect to and use a 'backend as a service' if desired
 * Can be trivially upgraded to a dynamic node application if required in the future

+We wrote up our rationale in more detail on our [blog](http://blog.percolatestudio.com/engineering/architecting-better-landing-pages/).

 ## Usage